 The University of Oxford, United Kingdom

-Located in Oxford, Oxfordshire, England, being established in 1096, it is the ancient most university in the English speaking world.
+Located in Oxford, Oxfordshire, England, established in 1096, it is the ancient most university in the English speaking world.
 Currently, nine hundred and twenty-four years old and headed by the Chancellor, Lord Pattern of Barnes, it is a small medical school allowing the medical students and the staff to interact well.
 It even gives experimental research opportunities to about a hundred students yearly.
-They have strategically divided the course into two parts preclinical of one to three years and the clinical phase of four to six years, the clinical exposure is provided at the John Radcliffe Hospital, Headington, Oxford.
+They have strategically divided the course into two parts preclinical of one to three years and the clinical phase of four to six years.
+The clinical exposure is provided at the John Radcliffe Hospital, Headington, Oxford.

 Apart from that, there exists the Radcliffe Science Library, Bodleian Health Care Libraries, The Cairns Library at the John Radcliffe and the Knowledge Centre at the Churchill Hospital, for the students.

 It was established in 1842 and introduced the clinical school in 1976.
 Led presently by the Dean, Diana F. Wood, located with Addenbrooke's Hospital on the Cambridge Biomedical Campus, it includes MRC Cancer Unit, Institute of Metabolic Science, Cambridge Institute of Medical Research, Institute of Public Health, Cancer Research UK Cambridge Institute and the Mitochondrial Biology Unit.

 Along with this, it is also associated with the Herschel Smith Laboratory for Medicinal Chemistry.
 It has one of the most eminent Professors such as Patrick Maxwell for Physiology, Kay-Tee Khaw for Clinical Gerontology and Iwan Hughes for Paediatrics.

 Stanford University, the United States of America